Skip to content

 What Is Additional Paid-In Capital?

 Additional Paid-In Capital is the calculated difference between the par value of common or preferred stock and the price that is paid for it.
 It occurs when newly-issued shares are bought by an investor directly from a business.
-This would be during its initial public offering stage.
+It happens during its initial public offering (IPO) stage.
 APIC is usually put under shareholders’ equity on a business’s balance sheet.
 The sum of cash that is generated by the IPO is recorded as a debit.
-This is in the equity section of the balance sheet.
-The common stock and the APIC would be recorded as credits.
+The common or preferred stock and the APIC would be recorded as credits.

 It is a great way to generate cash for businesses without first laying down any collateral.